 Do you want to learn more about passport photos?
 Check these out:

-- How to Take a Passport Photo with an Android Device
+- How to Take a Passport Photo with Android

-- How to Take the Best Passport Photo
+- How to Take a Passport Photo with an iPhone: Step-by-Step Guidance

 - Passport-Style Photo vs. Professional Headshot—What Is The Difference?